trzsz/trzsz.github.io/ssh.md

   ```

 - Run `tssh --new-host` to easily add SSH configuration in the TUI interface, and you can log in immediately after completion.

+- Run `tssh --install-trzsz` to install [trzsz](https://github.com/trzsz/trzsz-go) to the server's `~/.local/bin/` directory automatically.
+If obtaining the latest version of `trzsz` fails, you can specify it through `--trzsz-version x.x.x`.
+If downloading the `trzsz` installation package fails, you can download and specify it through `--trzsz-bin-path /path/to/trzsz.tar.gz`.

 ## Shortcuts